cgswong/docker-elasticsearch/README.md

 ### Service Discovery
 Sample systemd unit files have been provided to show how service discovery could be achieved using this image, assuming the same is being done for the other components in the ELK stack.
-The examples use etcd and consul as the service registries though there are other options including DNS discovery.
-Below are the expected KV using etc or consul.
+The examples use etcd and DNS as the service registries though there are other options.

-- `/services/logging/es/<cluster_name>/host`: The key, a resolvable hostname (preferrably) or IPV4 address of each ES data node in the specified cluster, would be below this directory.
-The key values are:
-  - http_port: HTTP port (default 9200)
-  - cluster_port: Cluster transport port (default 9300)

-- `/services/logging/es/<cluster_name>/proxy`: The key, resolvable hostname (preferrably) or IPV4 address of the ES proxy node in the specified cluster, would be below this directory.
-The key values are the same as data nodes.

-The `<cluster_name>` directory name is injected/created via the `ES_CLUSTER` environment variable.
-This variable is then expected to be provided in any supporting Logstash and Kibana images in this series.

-A side load unit would be used to dynamically update the appropriate key/values based on health checks.

 Please refer to the appropriate systemd unit file for further details.